 Corneal infections are a leading cause of ocular morbidity.
 These infections are due to different microbes such as bacteria, virus, fungi and protozoa like acanthamoeba, microsporidia.
 Inflammation of the cornea, or keratitis, may be secondary to conjunctivitis, blepharitis (inflammation of eyelid margins), or injury.
 Keratitis is characterized by a painful red eye, sensitivity to light, and an occasional scratching sensation upon blinking.
-An ulcer may develop in the cornea after a bacterial, viral, fungal, or other infectious organism invades its outer layer.
+An ulcer may develop in the cornea after a bacterial, viral, fungal, or other infectious organism invades it’s outer layer.
 Herpes simplex, a virus can invade the cornea after injury, producing keratitis.
 Herpes zoster, another viral agent, produces inflammation of the cornea, especially if the skin of the nose is involved.
 A marginal ulcer is a corneal infection that occurs near the outer edge of the cornea.
 Central corneal ulcers due to bacteria, viruses, or fungi can be severe and serious; they may even cause loss of the eye.
 With these severe ulcers, the eye sets up a defense reaction to help fight the infection.
 This disease requires the immediate attention of an ophthalmologist. ..

 Common predisposing risk factors are corneal trauma, poor hygiene in contact lens users, and abuse of steroid eye drops.
 Diagnosis depends on the typical clinical feature of each offending microbe and it can be confirmed on corneal scraping with subsequent microbiological evaluation.
 Treatment is instituted based on the clinical features and the microbiology report; it is specific for each infecting organism.
 Appropriate treatment if started early usually results in resolution of the infection with minimal loss of vision, however a delay in diagnosis and treatment can have devastating visual outcome.
 Sometimes drastic surgical intervention has to be undertaken.
-After elimination of the infection, if there is significant residual scarring of the cornea, which requires corneal transplantation for restoration of vision.
+After elimination of the infection, if their is significant residual scarring of the cornea, which requires corneal transplantation for restoration of vision.

 What is Cornea Transplant?

 A transplant is the replacement of damaged or diseased tissues or organs with healthy tissues or organs.
 What people refer to as Eye transplant is actually a Cornea transplant; the entire eyeball cannot be replaced.
 In a Corneal transplant, the cloudy or warped Cornea is replaced with a healthy Cornea.
-If the new Cornea heals without problem there will be tremendous improvement in vision.
+If the new Cornea heals without problem their will be tremendous improvement in vision.

 The healthy corneal tissue used for transplantation is supplied by an Eye Bank.
 Eye Banks work round the clock to collect, evaluate, and store donated corneas.
 The Corneas are collected from human donors within hours of death.
 Stringent tests are done to ensure safety of the person receiving the cornea.
 The Eye Bank verifies the donor’s medical history and cause of death, and performs blood tests to ensure the deceased person did not have any contagious disease such as AIDS or hepatitis.